-Having spent 11 years of my adult life working in Change Management as a Business Analyst for fast-pacing companies, I have lost count of all the training courses I attended that were meant to teach us the right skills to best manage change.
+I spent 11 years of my adult life working in Change Management as a Business Analyst for fast-pacing companies.
+And I’ve lost count of all the training courses I attended that were meant to teach us the right skills to best manage change.
 Change to operating models, software, department structures, processes and procedures.
 People are naturally resistant to change, and therefore change has to be managed, and it takes a certain skill set to do it well, to be a good ‘change agent’.

 And I was good at my job.
 I could manage change well… when it came to others.